What is Cortado? (+ Honey Bee Variation Recipe)

 A typical cortado contains two espresso shots (or one double).
 The 1:1 ratio of espresso to milk is the key.
 To make a 120 ml cortado, brew a 60 ml double shot of espresso mixed with 60 ml of milk, topped with a fine layer of milk foam.
 Some people like to use two 30 ml ristretto shots for the concentrated flavour that comes with the higher extraction ratio that the ristretto gives.

 The cortadito is a sweet Cuban speciality, made by mixing the crema from a Moka pot with sugar, and whipping to a thick froth.
 This is divided among the cups when the Moka pot finishes brewing.
 Some cortadito recipes add frothed milk or frothed condensed milk to the sweetened coffee.
+Here’s an overview of coffee types if you want to learn more coffee drinks.

 Cortados should be consumed slowly, with great elegance.
 Whether the classic milk-espresso drink or the honeybee variation here, a cortado is meant to be sipped graciously, while engaging in conversation with one’s friends or while preparing oneself for an epic struggle.